DaneBentley/Smart-Finder/vercel-backend/MONTHLY_TOKENS_GUIDE.md

-# Monthly Token Allocation System
+# 30-Day Token Allocation System

-This document explains the implementation of the 50 free tokens per month system for Smart Finder.
+This document explains the implementation of the 50 free tokens per 30-day cycle system for Smart Finder.

 ## Overview

-All users (both free and paid) receive 50 free tokens each month.
+All users (both free and paid) receive 50 free tokens every 30 days from their signup date.
 These tokens:
-- Reset to 50 on the 1st of each month
+- Reset to 50 every 30 days from the user's signup date
 - Do not accumulate (unused tokens are lost)
 - Are consumed before paid tokens
 - Are separate from purchased tokens